WELCOME, PROSPECTIVE IECC STUDENT!

 6. Pay Tuition and Fees

 The fee statement received by students with their schedule at the time of registration is their bill.
+Tuition and fees may be paid in person at the Business Office or mailed to the college.
+Visa and Master Card are accepted.
+IECC has partnered with Nelnet Business Solutions as the online payment processor and payment plans partner.
 Payment and payment plan information can be found here.

 7. Secure Books

-Students may purchase (FCC has rentals) new and used books in the college bookstore or online.
-Contact your college bookstore for information related to when books are available.
+Students may purchase new and used books in the college bookstore or online.
+Contact your college bookstore for information related to when books are available To purchase textbooks online, or to check the book’s ISBN click here.